MCxQC/Hello-World/README.md

     - 2 = A window's title can contain WinTitle anywhere inside it to be a match.
     - 3 = A window's title must exactly match WinTitle to be a match.
 (Default)
     - RegEx = Regular expression WinTitle matching.
-  - detectHiddenWindows
+  - DetectHiddenWindows
-    - 1 = Hidden windows are detected
+    - 1 = Hidden windows are detected.
     - 0 = Hidden windows are not detected (Default).

 * **DeviceIDGroupMode, ProcessGroupMode, WindowGroupMode**